 If your company does not have approved indirect rates nor an approved accounting system, you must provide detailed costs showing your companies direct and indirect costs.
 Include the calculations showing how you came to the indirect rates you used in the cost proposal.

-A: Before an SBIR contract can be awarded, the small business concern shall complete an Online Representations and Certifications Application.
-Use the code noted in the solicitation (541712) when registering in SAM.
+A: Before an SBIR contract can be awarded, the small business concern shall complete an Online Representations and Certifications Application in SAM.
+Use the code noted in the solicitation (541715) when registering in SAM.

 Q: Does the U.S. DOT SBIR Program Office offer Technical Assistance Support as described in the SBIR Policy Directive?